 Such considerations dictate that an organisation’s data or services that are business-critical or sensitive in a security or compliance sense should be retained on-site.
 Meanwhile, more commodity-based or tactical services, such as data archiving, backup, e-mail, collaboration and workspace recovery, can be moved to a public cloud.

-Having said all this, the continued maturing of public cloud service offerings is starting to challenge this principle and more progressive organisations are embracing a “cloud first” approach to application deployment.
+Having said all this, the continued maturing of public cloud service offerings is starting to challenge this principle and more progressive organisations are embracing a “cloud ” approach to application deployment.